wssimms/gssquared/Docs/DiskII.md

 ## De-nybblizing

-Now that we support writing to a nibble image in RAM, in order to save that data back out,
+Now that we support writing to a nibble image in RAM, in order to save that data back out, we need to denybblize and store back in the same sector order as before.

+How to handle each media type:
+* pre-nibblized: simply write it back out.
+Trivial.
+So start there?
+* .do, .po, .dsk: read data from each track.
+Grab each sector header.
+Write 256 byte chunk after seeking to (track * 16 + sector) * 256 in the file.

+Write this initially as a denibblizer utility.

 ## Write protection